 What is a trademark?

 A trademark is a source identifier.
-It helps a consumer associate a good or service with a brand.
+It helps a consumer associate a good or service with a brand or a business.
 A trademark can be, but is not limited to, a word, logo, color, or slogan.
-Contact Potts Legal, PLLC to speak about applying for a trademark for your brand or business.

 What is the difference between ™ and ®?

 The ™ symbol indicates that the unregistered mark has been adopted by a brand in connection with its goods or services.
 The ® symbol is reserved only for marks that have been registered with the United States Patent and Trademark Office.
-Registered marks are awarded greater rights than unregistered marks Contact Attorney Potts for additional information on registering your trademark.
+Registered marks are awarded greater rights than unregistered marks.

 What is copyright?

-Copyright protects works of original authorship, such as paintings, art, books, sound recordings, and drawings that are put in a fixed tangible form.
+Copyright protects works of original authorship that are put in a fixed tangible form.
 Ideas are not protected by copyright.
 A federal registered copyright allows for the owner to bring a lawsuit based on copyright infringement.
 The timing of a registered copyright also determines the amount of damages a copyright owner can recover from an infringer.
-Contact Attorney Potts to discuss protecting your creative work through copyright registration.

 Personal Injury & Auto Accidents